caines1989/caines1989/README.md

 - 👋 Hi, I’m @caines1989
-- 👀 I’m interested in football (Arsenal) and working in collaborative teams that have a strong structre and communication to help build the impossible.
+- 👀 I’m interested in football (Arsenal) and working in collaborative teams that have a strong structure and communication to help build the impossible.
-- 🌱 I’m currently learning JS/TS Related technologies and anything mobile related (React Native)
+- 🌱 I’m currently learning JS/TS Related technologies and anything mobile-related (React Native)
-- 💞️ I’m looking to collaborate on (you tell me what would be good to collaborate on ;) )
+- 💞️ I’m looking to collaborate on (you tell me your idea, I will make it a reality )
 - 📫 How to reach me by email simon.nerdit@gmail.com

 <!---